mozilla/treeherder/docs/testcases.rst

 Filter resultsets by URL fromchange, tochange
 ------
-See also Treeherder `userguide`_ for URL Query String Parameters.
+See also the Treeherder `userguide`_ for URL Query String Parameters.
 Please test variants and perform exploratory testing as top/bottom of range is new functionality (Jun 3, 15')
 Navigate to the 2nd resultset loaded, from the resultset action menu select 'Set as top of range'.

     **Expected**: Ensure: (1) 1st resultset is omitted (2) url contains `&tochange=SHA` and (3) ten resultsets are loaded from that new top